VSK2003/localrepo/README.md

-this it demo file for local to remote this is feature one branch
+this is local file
+form creation with html css and js